 - Block out the light – Each of us possesses an internal clock called which helps us to feel awake during the day, and sleepy at night.
 Excessive light from the sun and moon, security lights, or streetlights can enter the bedroom via poorly covered windows and interfere with this cycle.
 Over time this will result in poor quality sleep which has been linked to depression, anxiety, and obesity.

 - Reduce noise pollution – If you live on a busy road or have a bedroom that overlooks a street, you’ll already be aware of how noisy this can be!
 Whilst window coverings won’t block out these sounds completely, they’ll go a long way to reduce any unwanted noises and help to create a more peaceful ambiance.

-- Provide privacy – Got a nosey neighbor or a room that’s overlooked by another property?
-Then blacking out your window will provide you with an unrivaled level of privacy.
+- Provide privacy – Got a nosey neighbour or a room that’s overlooked by another property?
+Then blacking out your window will provide you with an unrivalled level of privacy.
 Perfect for any areas that need to be kept away from prying eyes!

 10 easy ways to blackout your windows